blacksmithop/kdb/README.md

-# kdb
+# eternity-python
-Discord bot for r/Kerala
+A simple Discord.py bot written in Python and set to run on Heroku.